mcgill-robotics/auv-wiki/content/overview/getting-started.md

 ---
 ---
-# Introduction
+# Synopsis

-This is intended to be the central, comprehensive wiki for all things AUV.
+This page is meant to server as the first point of contact for new members.

-edited